moleculer-framework/protocol/4.0/PROTOCOL.md

 ### Event

 When you call the `broker.emit` method, the broker sends an `EVENT` packet to the subscriber nodes.
 The broker groups & balances the subscribers, so only one instance per service receives the event.
 If you call the `broker.broadcast` method, the broker sends an `ĘVENT` packet to all subscriber nodes.
-It doesn't group & balance the subscribers.
+It doesn't balance the subscribers.
 ![](http://moleculer.services/images/protocol-v2/moleculer_protocol_event.png)

 ### Ping-pong